Leadwerks/Documentation/entityqueries.md

 | operation | string | the operation to perform.
 This can be set to "==", "~=", "<", ">", "<=", or ">="
 | value | any | the value to compare the entity field value to.
 This can be any Lua value. |

+We can also add these filtering criteria to the end of any call to  [World:GetEntitiesInArea](World_GetEntitiesInArea.md).

 This can be used to easily retrieve a list of entities according to any criteria you want.
-Note that unlike our previous examples using [World:GetEntitiesInArea](World_GetEntitiesInArea.md), this method will return all entities in the world, regardless of their location.

 ## Example